← All workflows

 What types of documents can I upload for a case chronology?

-CaseMark accepts virtually any litigation document including emails, contracts, court filings, correspondence, invoices, incident reports, and more.
-The AI extracts dates, parties, and key facts from each document to build your chronology.
+CaseMark accepts virtually any litigation document including emails, contracts, court filings, deposition transcripts, correspondence, and financial records.
+The AI extracts dates, parties, and events from each document to build your timeline.

 How does CaseMark handle documents with approximate or missing dates?

-CaseMark's AI flags uncertain dates with labels like 'circa' or 'approx' and uses contextual clues to place them in the correct chronological position.
-The gap analysis section specifically identifies date inconsistencies and unexplained timeline gaps.
+CaseMark automatically flags uncertain dates with labels like 'circa' or 'approx' and uses contextual clues to place them in the correct sequence.
+The gap analysis section specifically calls out date inconsistencies and unexplained timeline gaps.

 Can I use this for deposition or trial preparation?